kubevela/catalog/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 <!--
 Please run through the below readiness checklist.
-The first two items are relevant to every OAM catalog pull request.
 -->

 I have: